jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-to-st-petersburg.md

 This means that the realizable value of any bet with finite expected value is its expected value!
 Thus, all of your intuitions from expected-value maximization carry over to realizable-value maximization.

-But when a bet has *infinite* expected value, as occurs in the St. Petersburg paradox, the two frameworks typically come to different conclusions about what actions to take.
+But when a bet has *infinite* expected value, the two frameworks sometimes come to different conclusions about what actions to take.
-As we’ve discussed, expected-value maximization concludes that one should play at any price.
-But realizable-value maximization gives an actual reasonable answer, explaining precisely how many dollars one should be willing to pay for the opportunity to play a certain number of times.
+For example, this is the case in the St. Petersburg paradox, as well as in my story about Expectsibirsk.

-Personally, I find this to be quite compelling evidence in favor of this approach.
-This new principle matches up perfectly with EV in all the situations we know that EV feels correct, and gives a new answer in precisely those situations where EV does something weird.
+Personally, I find this to be quite cool: this new principle matches up perfectly with EV in all the situations we know that EV feels correct, and gives a new answer in precisely those situations where EV does something weird.
 But it’s not as though I carved out specific exceptions: this approach is unified and very natural, but just happens to do exactly what we would want.
 Isn’t that elegant?

+---

+Before we go on, I want to build a bit of intuition as far as what it might look like when the expected value and realized value are not the same.
+On the surface, it seems a bit surprising that this is possible.
+How can the two be different?
+How can we *on average* make an infinite amount of money, but still *be guaranteed to make* a finite amount of money?

+The archetypal setup for this weirdness is when some extremely-unlikely outcomes have massive value.
+For example, consider playing many rounds of a 50/50 2.2x-or-nothing bet, like the one I offered in Expectsibirsk, starting with a bet of \\$1.
+After 100 rounds, the chance that you have exactly 0 dollars is $$1-(.5)^{100} \approx 1-10^{-30}$$.
+But!
+If you *do* find yourself with some money, then you will have made $$2.2^{100} \approx 10^{34}$$ dollars.
+Since, as you play more rounds, the amount of money that you *could* make is growing faster than the likelihood of that outcome is *falling*, the expected value of this strategy grows infinitely as more rounds are played.
+But the chance that you walk away with nothing is still growing to approach 100%, and in the end, that's always what happens.

+So if you are acting to maximize expected value, like the citizens of Expectsibirsk in my story, you would play this game.
+But if you were acting to maximize realizable value, you would not.

+---

-Let’s walk through some examples of realizable value in action.
+Next, let’s walk through some examples of realizable value in action.
 In each scenario, we are invited to play a particular game for $$n$$ rounds, and ask: what is a fair price-per-round to pay?
 $$X_i$$ denotes the random variable that refers to the outcome of the $$i$$th round, so our total payout for $$n$$ plays is $$\sum_{i=1}^{n} X_i$$.